DataDog/the-monitor/elasticsearch/how_to_monitor-elasticsearch_performance.md

 Elasticsearch also recommends using [doc values][doc-values] whenever possible because they serve the same purpose as fielddata.
 However, because they are stored on disk, they do not rely on JVM heap.
 Although doc values cannot be used for analyzed string fields, they do save fielddata usage when aggregating or sorting on other types of fields.
 In version 2.0 and later, doc values are automatically built at document index time, which has reduced fielddata/heap usage for many users.
 However, if you are using a version between 1.0 and 2.0, you can also benefit from this feature—simply remember to [enable them][enable-doc-values] when creating a new field in an index.

 **Filter cache evictions:** As mentioned earlier, filter cache eviction metrics are only available if you are using a version of Elasticsearch prior to 2.0.
-Filters are cached on a per-segment basis.
+Each segment maintains its own individual filter cache.
 Since evictions are costlier operations on large segments than small segments, there’s no clear-cut way to assess how serious each eviction may be.
 However, if you see evictions occurring more often, this may indicate that you are not using filters to your best advantage—you could just be creating new ones and evicting old ones on a frequent basis, defeating the purpose of even using a cache.
 You may want to look into tweaking your queries (for example, [using a `bool` query instead of an and/or/not filter][filters-blog]).

 #### Pending tasks